Transforming Diabetes Care in Wales National Networking Forum

 SBK Healthcare have been delivering Diabetes National Networking Forums in England, Scotland and Northern Ireland since 2011 with thousands of healthcare professionals benefitting from quality education, national updates and vital networking.

-This conference, taking place for the first time in Wales, is being designed to respond to local diabetes updates, developments and specific opportunities and will be tailored for:
+This conference, which took place for the first time in Wales, was designed to respond to local diabetes updates, developments and specific opportunities and was tailored for:

 • Specialist Nurses